Where to Stay in Santorini - A Local's Guide

 A crowded street in Firostefani with an iconic blue domed church in the background

-Firostefani is a beautiful town on Santorini’s caldera, sitting about a kilometer away from and in the middle of both Fira and Imerovigli.
-All three towns are connected by the beautiful paved path that runs along the Caldera, so getting between the three of them is very quick and easy.
+Firostefani is another beautiful town on Santorini’s caldera, sitting in between Fira and Imerovigli, about one kilometer away from both.
+All three towns are connected by the beautiful paved path that runs along the Caldera, so getting between them is quick, easy, and beautiful.

 For sightseeing, between Fira and Firostefani is the Catholic quarter, where the architecture still bears witness to Santorini’s centuries of Venetian influence.
 The buildings here are quite distinct from the typical Cycladic structures that you’ll find throughout most of the island.
 It’s well worth visiting the cathedral dedicated to St. John the Baptist and the monastery of the Dominican Sisters in this quarter.

-Of course, the breathtaking path from Fira to Oia runs through here, so by staying in Firostefani you’ll have very easy access to begin this truly stunning hike.
+Of course, the longer path that runs from Fira to Oia passes through here, so you have easy access to the stunning hike.

 There’s a wide selection of accommodation in Firostefani, but many of the hotels, especially those along the caldera, are quite expensive.

-• Ira Hotel & Spa is one of my favorites for luxury at a price that doesn’t hurt so much! t’s elegant and classy, offers great views, and the rooms are big and comfortable.
-Prices are relatively reasonable throughout the summer, at around $320 per night.
+Ira Hotel & Spa is one of my favorites for luxury at a price that doesn’t hurt terribly!
+It’s elegant and classy, offers great views, and the rooms are big and comfortable.
+Prices are relatively reasonable throughout the summer. $320 USD

-• Villa Ilias is probably your best best if you want caldera views, but don’t want to empty your bank account in the process.
-It’s in a great location, the rooms are perfectly pleasant, and the price is very good for the area at less than $200 a night.
+Villa Ilias is probably your best best if you want caldera views, but don’t want to empty your bank account in the process.
+It’s in a great location, the rooms are perfectly pleasant, and the price is very good for the area. $200 USD

-• Hotel Mylos is another good option in the same price range.
-The rooms at Mylos are a bit tight and not ideal for very light sleepers though, so keep that in mind.
+Hotel Mylos is another good option in the $200 price range The rooms are a bit tight and not ideal for very light sleepers though, so keep that in mind. $200 USD

-• Argonaftes isn’t going to offer any stunning views, but the rooms (priced under $100 a night) are spacious, clean, and it’s just 5 minutes to the center of town.
+Argonaftes isn’t going to offer any stunning views, but the rooms (priced under $100 a night) are spacious, clean, and it’s just 5 minutes to the center of town. $100 USD

 6. Perissa